norwnd/solana/docs/src/cli/deploy-a-program.md

   up as buffer authority when running `solana program write-buffer` command using online machine (offline signer private key is stored on offline machine), and `solana program set-buffer-authority` doesn't impose that requirement.

-(3) This is where you'd want to verify the program (or program buffer) uploaded to buffer indeed matches source code, the most secure way to do it would be to compile program source code on a different online machine (not the same online machine that deploys your program, because it could be compromised) and compare resulting `.so` file with program data residing on-chain.
+(3) This is where you'd want to verify that program uploaded to your buffer indeed matches source code.
+The most secure way to do it would be to compile program source code on a different online machine (not the same online machine that deploys your program, because it could be compromised) and compare resulting `.so` file with program data residing on-chain.
 See how you can [dump on-chain program into a file](deploy-a-program.md#dumping-a-program-to-a-file) to verify it.